 - Dehydration.
 Wearing a mask also causes you to drink less water than usual.
 Dehydration can lead to dry mouth, increasing your risk of tooth decay and bad breath.

 - Recycling air.
 When you wear a mask, you trap more carbon dioxide in your mouth than usual, according to Aerosol and Air Quality Research.
 This amount of carbon dioxide does not have a toxicological effect on your body.
-However, it can increase the acidity of your oral microbiome, which might put you at risk for infections or inflammatory conditions like gum disease.
+However, it can increase your oral microbiome's acidity, which might put you at risk for infections or inflammatory conditions like gum disease.

 The severity of mask mouth symptoms varies for each person, but the condition most commonly presents itself as:

 - Dry mouth.
 Xerostomia, or dry mouth, occurs when you don't have enough saliva to keep your mouth moist.
-Not only does dry mouth make it difficult to eat, swallow and speak, but it also increases your chance for developing tooth decay and other oral infections.
+Not only does dry mouth make it difficult to eat, swallow, and speak, but it also increases your chance of developing tooth decay and other oral infections.